awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 we MUST break the Cryptographic Materials Cache (CMC) out of the Hierarchy Keyring.

-By allowing MPL Consumers to provide an already initialized CMC to the Hierarchy Keyring at construction, the CMC MAY cache Branch Keys protected by different KMS Relationships.
+By allowing MPL Consumers to optionally provide an initialized shared CMC to the Hierarchy Keyring at construction, the CMC MAY cache Branch Keys protected by different KMS Relationships.